galvestontx/malicious_prosecution/README.md

 Understanding the Information Systems Used by Attorney’s and the District Attorney’s

-Hatem Alghuti is requesting full disclosure regarding information made available and shared between the the District Attorney’s office and attorney’s representing one or more persons named in case # ().
+Hatem Alghuti is requesting full disclosure regarding information made available and shared between the District Attorney’s office and attorney’s representing one or more persons named in case # ().